nkjack/17437-hot-pot-music-share/sprint-backlogs/sprint-11-27/1127-backlog-draft.md

 -------------------------------------------------------------------------------

 ### UI Fixes
-- Room view clean up
+- Room view clean up [4 hours]
 	- Work with Noam on how the pop window of search results and pool songs will use our previous ajax requests with our room.
-- Better chat box
+- Better chat box, which can be expandable and support emoji

 ### Settings
-- Create Room, Add more init. settings (i.e. location)
+- Create Room, Add more init. settings (i.e. location)[1 hour]
-- Room Setting page (modify existing room settings)
+- Room Setting page (modify existing room settings) [1 hour]
 	- Also, give the owner the ability to upgrate listener to dj and vice versa (work with Noam on it)
-- Profile Setting page
+- Profile Setting page [2 hour]
+	- Reset Password

 ### Additional Features
 - Search Room by name or by tag
-- Voting for rooms
+- Voting for rooms [2 hours]

 ### Nice to have
 - Private/Public Room.
 Private room needs password, etc.